 To lock down that security hole, Microsoft recommends changing the user context that SQL Server runs in; typically you should create a domain user account with regular user privileges and run the SQL Server engine (MSSQLSERVER) in that context.
 To do this, create the user account, open SQL Server Enterprise Manager, right click on the SQL Server instance in question, select Properties | Security, and under "Startup service account," select "This account" and then supply the new user account name and password.
 You have to restart SQL Server for this change to take effect.

 Note: When you make this change for SQL Server, you are also changing the context for the SQL Server Agent account.
-You may not want to do this if the Agent needs
+You may not want to do this if the Agent needs to do any of the following:

 - Connect to SQL Server via standard authentication (not recommended in the first place)